 Back pain is one of the most common reasons for time off work, but staying at work has been shown to improve recovery, although you may need to modify some tasks.

-When you have back pain, avoid bed rest.
-This does not help and can make symptoms worse.
-Keep as active as you can whilst avoiding any heavy lifting or twisting movements because keeping active will:(2)
+When you have back pain, keep as active as you can whilst avoiding any heavy lifting or twisting movements.
+Avoid bed rest — this does not help and can make symptoms worse.

 - prevent the joints in your spine from getting stiff.
 Stiff joints can become more painful

 - keep your muscles strong

 - reduce the severity of your pain

 - enable you to be able to return to work more quickly.

 For back pain due to simple muscle strain or spasm, applying gentle heat (microwave heat bag, or a warm water bottle) can offer relief and help to ease pain during the first few weeks.

 Using a non-steroidal anti-inflammatory (NSAID) such as ibuprofen, naproxen or diclofenac can help to ease acute back pain, but they may not be suitable for everyone.
 Before taking NSAIDs, check with your pharmacist or doctor if they are suitable for you.
 It is best to take pain relief medication on a regular basis for 3 to 5 days, rather than using the medication only when the pain becomes unbearable.

 - NSAIDs are not suitable for chronic back pain because of the harmful effects associated with their ongoing use.